HRI-EU/ToolBOSCore/doc/ToolBOSCore/Setup/ShellConfig.md

 ##  Shell configuration

-### Linux

-ToolBOS needs some environment variables and files present in your home directory.
+ToolBOSCore needs some environment variables and files present in your home directory.
 Please execute the following commands and follow their instructions:

     $ source /hri/sit/latest/DevelopmentTools/ToolBOSCore/5.0/BashSrc